 Each year, 12 -16 graduate student interns will be admitted.
 The number of graduate student interns admitted will be based on availability of rotation sites/preceptors.
 Students are required to complete a Capstone Project.
 (This is a non-thesis MS program.)
 View the Master of Science in Allied Health with a Concentration in Nutrition degree plan.
 Graduate student interns will only be eligible to receive a verification statement upon the successful completion of the MS-DI program, including Capstone project and supervised practicum.

-The program consists of a minimum of 1,200 of supervised practice and approximately 190 hours of supervised practice-didactic classroom instruction.
+The program consists of a minimum of 1,000 hours of supervised practice and ~190 hours of supervised practice-didactic classroom instruction.
 Graduate student interns work full time 32-40 hours/week and attend a weekly supervised practice didactic class (Mondays only) on the University campus.
 The program provides supervised practice in a variety of settings in the Augusta area.
 The program has a medical nutrition therapy (clinical) concentration.
 Rotation sites/facilities includes hospitals, bariatric clinics, benign hematological clinic, dialysis centers, school district, public health departments, and long term care.
 Interns are randomly assigned to facilities/sites.
-Augusta University does not pay or provide a stipend to graduate student interns.
+Augusta University does not pay nor provide a stipend to graduate student interns.

 The program offers an in-depth knowledge and professional skills required for practice of dietetics/nutrition.
 The program fosters and promotes for advancement to leadership roles in the nutrition and dietetic profession.
 An attempt is made to match the interns to sites and/or experiences to support their interests and career goals.
 The supervised practice experiences will meet entry level competencies established by the accrediting agency.
 Each student has the opportunity to gain additional needs, preferences and interests in the Open and Enrichment rotations.
 The table below lists rotations and the approximate distribution of weeks and hours.